 There are stories of man vs. ocean, man vs. desert, pilot vs. air.
 These stories often revolve around survival and can either be an exciting thrill, or deeply psychological.
 They can explore themes of loneliness, self, and internal reflection.

-If you are looking to catch the attention of your reader and let them know your book is something different – introduce your wild setting and bring it to life.
+If you are looking to catch the attention of your readers and let them know your book is something different – introduce your wild setting and bring it to life.
 Place your protagonist right in the middle of it, and begin the struggle.

-6. How to Start a Novel with a Prologue
+7. Start with a Prologue

 There are many debates about the prologue.
 Some hate the concept and will urge writers to never use one.
 Others love the mysterious lead-in it offers and will be proponents of the prologue for as long as they live.